 For a fantastic dinner you won’t have to venture far from your hotel - many resorts around Cable Beach have wonderful restaurants on-site, including the Sunset Bar & Grill, Kichi Kichi, the Chichetti Club and Zensai at Cable Beach Club Resort, and the café at Bali Hai Resort.
-Around Old Broome, The Mangrove Hotel has very popular al fresco dining; at The Oaks Broome the 1861 Restaurant awaits your order and Capt’n Murphys and the Conti Bar & Bistro at the Mercure Hotel both offer plenty of choice.
+Around Old Broome, The Mangrove Hotel has very popular al fresco dining and at The Oaks Broome the 1861 Restaurant awaits your order.

 Time to explore!
 Broome is quite small but concentrated in two main areas – Old Broome and Cable Beach, so transport is needed and really easy to arrange.
 Hop on the Broome Explorer Bus, hire a car, or join a sightseeing tour of Broome.